 m) Country scandals

-Sometimes, information that affects the tax industry is missed by all organs of the government only to be revealed in a corruption scandal, money laundering or any other scandal.
+Sometimes, information that affects the tax industry is missed by all organs of the government, only to be revealed in a corruption scandal, money laundering or any other scandal.
 When the information is available, the tax authority may use this information for tax audits.

 n) Citizens of goodwill

 Some citizens are genuinely concerned about the welfare of their country.
 The people will go out of their way and report any cases of actual or potential tax revenue loss to the tax authority.
-This information will be authenticated and if found reliable, there will be a tax audit.
+This information will be authenticated, and if found reliable, there will be a tax audit.

 These are not the only source of free general external information that may trigger tax audits.
 There are many other sources.

-Feel free to send us tax and investments in Kenya questions or topics via email taxkenya@gmail.com that you would wish to be covered in this Website.
+Feel free to send us tax and investments in Kenya questions or topics via email, taxkenya@gmail.com that you would wish to be covered by this website.